preactjs/preact-www/content/en/guide/v10/preact-testing-library.md

 }
 ```

-Like before we want to verify that we can increment our counter.
-It would be pretty useless otherwise!.
-So a corresponding test case will "render" the hook directly and make the return value accessible under the `result.current` property:
+Like before, the approach behind it is similar: We want to verify that we can increment our counter.
+So we need to somehow call our hook.
+This can be done with the `renderHook()`-function, which automatically creates a surrounding component internally.
+The function returns the current hook return value under `result.current`, which we can use to do our verifications:

 ```jsx
 import { renderHook, act } from '@testing-library/preact-hooks';